vardhiro/JavaGPT/README.md

 # JavaGPT
-ChatGPT client in Java, with a simple Swing ui
+ChatGPT client in Java, with a simple Swing ui.
+It uses the `request.py` for making openai api request and uses the `Gui.java` for the Gui and presentation
 ## Prerequisites
 - A steady Java JRE & JDK installation
 - A steady Python installation